|

 High Performance Computing research in the LCSE has been focused since the lab's founding in 1995 on the SMP cluster architecture, with which LCSE researchers did pioneering work with Silicon Graphics in 1993.

-A Recent Very Large PPMstar Simulation
+A Recent Large PPMstar Simulation

-Over the weekend of October 25-28, 2019, our research team, consisting of Paul Woodward and Huaqing Mao at the LCSE in Minnesota and Falk Herwig and Ondrea Clarkson at the University of Victoria, was given the opportunity to perform a large computation using the entire Frontera machine at TACC.
+An Initial Study of the Hydrogen Ingestion Flash Over the weekend of October 25-28, 2019, our research team, consisting of Paul Woodward and Huaqing Mao at the LCSE in Minnesota and Falk Herwig and Ondrea Clarkson at the University of Victoria, was given the opportunity to perform a large computation using the entire Frontera machine at TACC.
 This was a special opportunity with only a limited time during which we were able to prepare to make the best use of this new and very powerful machine.
 We therefore chose to use the most robust and well-tested version of our PPMstar code, which we knew to perform well on Frontera and to scale well on other large systems, such as Blue Waters, in Illinois, and Niagara, in Toronto.
 During a practice session using a quarter of the Frontera machine on the weekend before this opportunity, we were able to establish the ability of this robust code version to scale well on Frontera.

 Our PPMstar code simulates stellar hydrodynamics in 3D, using nonlinear governing equations from which an unperturbed, spherically symmetric, hydrostatic state of the star is subtracted out.
 The code uses the Piecewise-Parabolic Method (PPM) hydrodynamics scheme [1-3], adapted to this context [4-6], and explicitly tracks the evolving concentration of a fluid constituent using the highly accurate Piecewise-Parabolic Boltzmann (PPB) advection technique [3,7].
 This tracked fluid constituent is the gas located initially above the convection zone that is driven by the helium burning shell in the AGB phase of evolution of a 45 Msun population-III star.
 The entrainment of this tracked hydrogen-rich gas into the helium-shell convection zone is the cause of the hydrogen ingestion flash under study.
 By tracking this gas concentration using the PPB moment-conserving technique, we devote special subgrid-cell resolution to this critical variable.
 By subtracting the unperturbed state of the star out of the dynamical equations, we are able to perform the entire calculation in 32-bit precision at double the otherwise achievable execution speed.
 In the robust version of PPMstar that we used in this work, we use a gamma-law equation of state for the gas, with gamma equal to 5/3, and we approximate the effects of radiation pressure by adjusting the unperturbed state of the star and by adjusting the computation of the relevant nuclear reaction rates.
 We are developing an enhanced version of PPMstar that will not need to make these approximations, and that will also carefully track a variety of different constituents of the gas.
 That code will be used in future work.
 The special computing opportunity provided to us at the end of October, 2019, allows us to see for the first time a very high resolution, and highly detailed simulation of 2 interacting stellar burning and convection shells, separated by a thin stably stratified gaseous layer (see Figs. 1 & 2).
 Toward the end of our period with access to all of Frontera, we were also able to supplement this study with a run with the nuclear burning of ingested fuel turned off, so that we can clearly separate out the nonlinear feedback effects from this combustion on the star's behavior.

 Matching the simulation to the machine.
 Our PPMstar code [5,6] subdivided the cubical computational domain of this simulation into 63 cubical regions, each managed by a team of 2 administrative MPI ranks and updated continuously by 128 MPI worker ranks.
 Each worker updated 4 cubical grid bricks composed of 203 cubical grid briquettes of 43 cubical grid cells each (cf. [5]).
 This decomposition of the problem gave us 442,368 bricks of 803 grid cells updated by 28,080 MPI ranks, which we distributed over 7020 nodes of the Frontera machine.
 This left us with about 1000 nodes, which we used to run lower resolution jobs that could course ahead of the large simulation in time to give what amounted to weather forecasts for that run, allowing us to guide the simulation, as described below.
 Our PPMstar code reports its computational performance as it runs.
 These reports are based upon manual flop counts, using the standard definition of the flop, but at the time of this run these counts were somewhat out of date.
 We believe that they are undercounts, because added features of this relatively new code are not all properly credited in these counts.
 In particular, no credit is given for the rather large amount of work performed to compute the nuclear burning.
 Despite these counts being out of date, they are of course consistent, so that we can use the code's performance reports to optimize a problem decomposition and layout on any given machine.
 It is important to understand that the reported computation rate includes only work in the main computational module, which certainly is dominant, and uses as its time measure the wall-clock time reported by the machine.
 Thus all costs of disk I/O, MPI messaging, volume visualization of 10 variables every 5.7 minutes, construction of global radial profiles of 64 quantities, etc., are included.
 Our administrative overhead for the run consisted of our two relatively underemployed administrators in each team of 130 MPI ranks, which amounts to an overhead cost of less than 2%.
 MPI messaging comes at essentially no cost if the configuration on the machine is properly optimized, as it was in this run.
 The worker ranks make volume visualizations of their bricks and compute contributions to the global radial profiles at each dump interval of roughly 5.7 wall clock minutes.
 Whatever time this takes them is added of course in the wall clock time, but no credit is given in the flop counts for this work, which is relatively inconsequential.
 Overall, the 7020 nodes computed onward relentlessly at 15.9 time step updates per second for days, which corresponds to a code-reported computation rate of 4.0 Pflop/s.
+Convective boundary mixing and the hydrogen ingestion flash.
+For the last several years, our team has been investigating the consequences for stellar evolution of convective boundary mixing (CBM).
+Stellar evolution codes approximate the effects of convection using the 1-D models of this phenomenon provided by mixing length theory (MLT).
+This provides a fairly good description of convection, to the extent necessary to evolve the star; however, there are problems near convective boundaries.
+Work of several investigators [8-15] shows that at these convective boundaries, some of the stably stratified gas on one side of the boundary can become incorporated into the convection flow on the other side.
+Even if only a small concentration of the stably stratified gas becomes entrained in the convection flow, this entrainment can have very significant effects.

 In the case of the Population-III AGB star that we study in our Frontera simulation, the stably stratified gas above the helium shell convection zone is rich in hydrogen, while the gas of that convection zone is devoid of hydrogen.
 The convection flow can carry small concentrations of hydrogen down to depths where the temperature is so much higher that the hydrogen will burn almost immediately by reacting with the plentiful 12C to form 13N, which subsequently beta decays to 13C.
 This 13C then can react with the plentiful 4He in the convection zone to produce 16O and a neutron.
 This source of neutrons sets in motion a chain of neutron capture reactions that can build up heavier elements in what has been called i-process nucleosynthesis.
 More energy can be released in this process than in the helium burning at the base of the convection zone, giving rise to a hydrogen ingestion flash.
 In our simulation, we implement a temperature correction in order to have the hydrogen burn at the proper depth in the convection zone.
 At those depths, about 2/3 of the way to the bottom of the convection zone, the localized energy release produces strong updrafts that result in still more hydrogen-rich gas being carried down.
 This positive feedback leads to a global oscillation of shell hydrogen ingestion (GOSH) event [12] that ultimately disrupts the region of the star under study.
 This is shown in the sequence of images in Fig. 3.